-Your Dubai trip would be incomplete if you do not head over to explore the desert!
+Your Dubai trip would be incomplete if you did not head over to explore the desert!
 There is a lot that you can do in the deserts of Dubai.
-Ride a camel, or hop on a quad bike and ride the sand dunes or book a desert safari for a thrilling ride on the dunes.
+Ride a camel, hop on a quad bike and ride the sand dunes, or book a desert safari for a thrilling ride on the dunes.
 You can sandboard and later camp under the stars in a traditional Bedouin Camp, complete with a belly dancing show and a scrumptious meal!

 Explore Souk Madinat

-Souk Madinat is a part of a 5-star resort wherein you can walk around, explore the souks, and gorgeous canals all with boats floating in it!
+Souk Madinat is a part of a 5-star resort wherein you can walk around, and explore the souks, and gorgeous canals all with boats floating in them!
 While it is a resort, the area around it is made to walk around and soak in the Arabian-inspired architecture.

 Party in Palm Jumeirah